bootscore/bootcommerce-child/README.md

 # bootCommerce Child Theme

+**This child-theme is no longer needed since bootScore 5.3.0 version.
+Theme automatically activates all scripts when WooCommerce is installed.
+Use the normal bootscore-child theme.**

 Start developing your new WordPress project right away in a upgrade-safe way using overrides by copying files from [bootScore](https://github.com/crftwrk/bootscore) parent theme.

 This child theme has already all settings to create a shop, all header settings with cart, user login and WooCommerce support.